Today’s Wonder of the Day was inspired by jada. jada Wonders, “can a 10 year old be president” Thanks for WONDERing with us, jada!

 - have been a permanent resident of the United States for at least 14 years.

-Obviously, requiring a president to be at least 35 years old rules out kids, but is that fair?
-Given the responsibility of the position, it's probably a good idea that the president should have finished school and gained a great deal of life experience before taking over as head of the executive branch of the federal government.
+Obviously, requiring a president to be at least 35 years old rules out kids.
+Is that fair?
+Given the responsibility of the position, it’s probably a good idea.
+The president needs to have finished school and gained some life experience before taking over as head of the executive branch of the federal government.
 After all, the President of the United States is responsible for upholding the nation’s democracy.

 So, if you want to be President of the United States one day, you now know the basic requirements.
 Of course, to reach your goal, you’re going to need much more than these three basic conditions fulfilled.
 You will need to gain experience that will make you an acceptable candidate to millions of people across the country.
 Researching the history of past presidents will help you gain an understanding of the many paths that different individuals have taken to the White House.

 Standards: C2.D2.Civ.1, C3.D2.Civ.5, CCRA.L.3, CCRA.L.6, CCRA.R.1, CCRA.R.2, CCRA.R.4, CCRA.R.10, CCRA.SL.1